borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 not be exhaustive. <span class="minilink minilink-addedin">New in version 1.7.3</span> When database hooks are enabled, borgmatic automatically excludes special files that may cause Borg to hang, so you no longer need to manually exclude them.
+(This includes symlinks with special files as a destination.)
 You can override/prevent this behavior by explicitly setting `read_special` to true.

 ### Manual restoration